It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 Jeff Sessions wanted to deprive legalized immigrants, yes, legal residents, of the earned income tax credit, a path out of poverty for millions.

-John Cornen wanted to strip confidentiality protections for immigrants who apply for legal status, making them too frightened to leave the shadows.
+John Cornyn wanted to strip confidentiality protections for immigrants who apply for legal status, making them too frightened to leave the shadows.

-And of course, they're also upset that there was uh the Dorgan amendment.
+And of course, they're also upset that there was the Dorgan Amendment.

-They don't like Dorgan, they don't mention him much in here, but they don't like the fact that Dorgan uh brought well, Dingy Harry brought Dorgan's amendment back after it had been defeated once.
+They don't mention him much in here, but they don't like the fact that Dorgan brought, well, Dingy Harry brought Dorgan's amendment back after it had been defeated once.

-The Dorgan Amendment uh cut the uh the five-year sunset on uh on the guest guest worker program, and and but there's one other aspect to it too.
+The Dorgan Amendment cut the five-year sunset on the guest-guest worker program.

-The th they're upset, the Times is upset over um uh the the the effort to deport criminal illegals.
+The Times is upset over the effort to deport criminal illegals.

-Leadership was desperately needed to stop Republicans from dragging the bill off one of its pillars, the one that would have put twelve million people on a path to legal status.
+Leadership was desperately needed to stop Republicans from dragging the bill off one of its pillars, the one that would have put 12 million people on a path to illegal status.

 It didn't show up.

-Republicans who should have been holding their party in a deal together, President Bush, Mitch McConnell, Senator John Kyle failed utterly.
+Republicans who should have been holding their party in the deal together, President Bush, Mitch McConnell, Senator John Kyle, failed utterly.

-Which I read that as that's funny because I thought Dingy Harry was a leader in the Senate now, responsible for getting it through the Senate.
+Which I read that's funny because I thought Dingy Harry was a leader in the Senate now, responsible for getting it through the Senate.

-Now all of a sudden Dingy Harry pulls it with Bush is out of town.
+Now, all of a sudden, Dingy Harry pulls it with Bush out of town.

 Bush is dealing with Kyoto and Putin.

-The country cannot leave an unlawful, chaotic system to fester with legal immigration channels clogged, families split apart, boo-hoo, crop.
+The country cannot leave an unlawful, chaotic system to fester with legal immigration channels clogged, families split apart, boo-hoo.

 See, it's like we're doing this.